Just a helpful list of 11 refreshing summer drinks to make at home this summer to help you beat the heat.

 8. Classic Sharbat

 Whoever said Sharbat is only a Ramadan drink – because it most definitely is not!
-We don’t have to abide by societal pressures which limit our drinking of this beverage the other 11 months of the year.
+We don’t have to abide by societal pressures which limit our drinking of this beverage the other 11 months of the year especially make it a summer a drink!
 I don’t have to tell you guys how to make it right?
 Cause that’d be kind of embarrassing… But here you go nonetheless:

 - 3 tablespoons of Red Sweet Syrup